 Crystal Cascades is one of the secrets of Tropical North Queensland.
 A secluded freshwater swimming hole hidden in a tropical rainforest; it has a series of small waterfalls that flow into large pools.
 Park facilities include electric BBQs, picnic tables and a toilet block.
 Click here for more information

 The Babinda Boulders is a popular swimming spot and picnic area amid tropical rain forest in the foothills of the Bellenden Ker Range.
 It is named for a series of granite outcrops found along Babinda Creek, which provides cascades and swimming holes.
 Facilities onsite cater for a range of outdoor pursuits including picnics, bush-walking, swimming, commercial tourism, sightseeing and social events.
-Find out more here
+Read our review of the Babinda Boulders here.

 Cairns Skatepark is the biggest skatepark in all of Australia.
 It stretches 2300m2 and sits in the picturesque setting of the Cairns Esplanade Lagoon overlooking the Coral Sea.
 The park opens daily at 6:00 AM and is open late as many bright pod lights surround the Cairns Skatepark.
 A great place to roller skate, long board and let the little ones get around on their scooters whilst mum and dad set up the picnic table for a day of fun.
 Sk8 with your m8 here